-How to caulk baseboards without breaking your back.
-A few simple tricks can make all the difference!
+The trick to caulking baseboards without breaking your back.
+A handy tool and a few simple tricks can make all the difference!

 I’ve never met anyone who really enjoys doing their baseboards, and I’m not going to attempt to change that with one blog post.

 What I AM going to do is share with you a little trick to make the job easier on your knees and your back.

 Who knows, maybe if it weren’t such a pain to clean them, I’d do it more often?
 (I hope you realize I was laughing at myself even as I wrote that last sentence.)

 ~ This post contains affiliate links.
 That means I may receive a small commission if you make a purchase, at no extra cost to you.
 Thanks for supporting The Palette Muse! ~

 The trick to cleaning and caulking baseboards is one little tool that you’re not going to find in your tool kit.
 You might find it on your patio though.